apmasell/spadina/background-dev.md

 - resilience:  like any distributed system, parts of the system will be in a failed state and the surrounding infrastructure needs to continue operating
 - limit cheating: make sure players with technical skills can't introspect the puzzle state

 To this end, the sever/client split is somewhat different than most MMOs.
 The authoritatively server synchronises all behaviour in the game (rather than allowing clients to predict what will happen and try to reconcile on the server).
 To make the latency acceptable, the game dispenses with real-time navigation and physics.

-Each realm has an associated state on the server.
-Some of that state is journaled to the server's database.
-Upon loading a realm, the server decomposes it into:

-- the walk manifold; a collection of planes that the players can walk on with connection between them.
-Some of these paths can be controlled by puzzle elements.
-- the puzzles elements (_puzzle pieces_)
-- the puzzle rules
-- the puzzle outputs
-- location history and future of each player

-The server and client have different information they need out of the realm description and they are going to have matched information on:

-- the puzzle inputs
-- the puzzle outputs

-A server will create a realm and initialise all the puzzle pieces and journal their state to the database.
-As players arrive, the server will place them at the spawn point for the world.
-When a player wishes to move, the client will compute a path the player wishes to walk and send it to the server.
-The server will validate the path up to the point where it requires interaction with a puzzle element.
-This is a players _committed path_, because the server is convinced the player will walk it.
-It then sends this path, with timestamps, to all clients.
-If the path involves interacting with a puzzle-controlled element, the server will store the path for later.
-At the appropriate time, the server will determine if the puzzle is in a state where the player is allowed to cross a puzzle-controlled gate.
-If permitted, the server will commit the next chunk of path and distribute it to the clients.
-Paths can include interaction with puzzle pieces.

-When a player interacts with a puzzle piece, the server will trigger the puzzle piece to accept the interaction event.
-The piece can decide how to update its state.
-There are also puzzle pieces that operate on timers.
-When a puzzle piece is updated, it can emit events about its new state.
-The rules are used to propagate events from one puzzle piece to the next.
-To prevent malicious realms from overloading a server, there is a maximum number of rounds of updates that a single event can produce.

-The rules also include output rules that set values that are pushed to the client.
-These values can be used by the client to update the display of the puzzle.
-These output values are part of the anti-cheating mechanism since the true puzzle state is hidden on the server and only these outputs are available to the clients.
-This also helps with bandwidth use since the server can send small amounts of information that can cause a lot to happen on the client.

 ## Content Addressable Memory
 Each asset required is stored in Message Pack format and is identified by a